brqx/lightsail-k8s/README.md

         git clone https://github.com/brqx/lightsail-k8s

-* Chage into the repo directory
+* Enter into the repo directory

 * Make sure all the scripts are executable